Beyond statistical significance: Quantifying uncertainty and statistical variability in multilingual and multitask NLP

-In this paper, we provide a new perspective on how resampling-based methods can be useful in analysis of experimental results in multilingual NLP.
-Our specific contributions as follows.
+In this paper, we provide a new perspective on how resampling-based methods can be useful in analysis of experimental results in multilingual and multitask NLP.

-First, through connections to statistics, we show how experimental variance can be decomposed into between- and within-language components and how the latter further decomposes into model-based and data-based components ($\sigma_l$ and $\tau_l$) which arise naturally from the structure of the experimental data and can be used in conjunction with each other when replicating experiments.
+Through connections to statistics, we show how experimental variance can be decomposed into between and within-task components ($\nu$ and $\eta_l$) and how the latter further decomposes into model and data-based components ($\sigma_l$, $\tau_l$) which arise naturally from the structure of the experimental data.

-Second, using QA, machine translation, and NER as case studies, our results demonstrate that none of these sources of variation are negligible.
+Using question answering (QA), machine translation (MT), and named entity recognition (NER) as case studies, our results demonstrate that none of these sources of variation are negligible.
 This suggests that only analyzing one source of error may underestimate the total variation and expose researchers to the risk of drawing incorrect conclusions about the relative merits of models.
-We show that between-language variance accounts for most of the variance in leaderboard-style aggregate evaluations, which suggests that downstream use of an LLM may be better modeled by resampling tasks as well as replications.

-Third, we show how resampling and estimates of between and within-language variation can be used to derive uncertainty-aware estimates of ``overall performance,'' as well as more complex quantities such as relative rankings of models and approximate distributions of pairwise performance differences between them.
-All of our methods run in seconds to minutes and present no major computational bottlenecks on top of the overall inference time complexity.
+We show how resampling and estimates of between and within-language variance components can be used to derive uncertainty-aware estimates of more complex quantities such as relative rankings of models and approximate distributions of pairwise performance differences between them.